zentrocdot/LazyImageUpscaler/README.md

 computer system should not be underestimated, even if energy consumption is not an issue.
 For example, parameters have to be selected appropriately to achieve the desired result.
 These points raised the question of whether it is possible to scale up images appropriately, quickly and reliably independently of user interfaces such as <i>AUTOMATIC1111</i>.
 This application provides an answer to this question.</p>

+> [!NOTE]
+> <p align="justify">I assume in all descriptions that a computer system with Linux is used as the installed Linux operating system.
+Basic knowledge of installing software is a prerequisite, as is the use of terminal emulators.</p>

 ## Introduction